tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

-On this tutorial we will setup a django project boilerplate that we can quickly use to develop and deploy django applications.
-Among other things, we will  go beyond the default project layout structure that `django-admin startproject [project_name]` creates when we execute that command.

-By doing that, we will be going after the following objectives:

-1. Objective 1

-2. etc.

-### Summary
+### Introduction
 _____

+Through this tutorial we will setup a django project boilerplate that we can quickly use to develop and deploy django applications.
+Among other things, we will  go beyond the default project layout structure that `django-admin startproject [project_name]` creates when we execute that command.  the objective is to develop a layout that is ready for deployment, with security and a clear separation of configuration / settings for development and production environments.

+The source code and the files needed to complete the tutorial can be found @ [github](https://github.com/tumblingprogrammer/djangoboilerplate "tumbling programmer's django project boilerplate git repository").

+This tutorial follows the best practices laid out on the book [two scoops of django](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8), [the django project's documentation](https://docs.djangoproject.com/en/1.11/), as well my own experience in dealing with the subject.

 ### Conventions throughout this tutorial
 _____

-Please review the [conventions page](http://www.tumblingprogrammer.com/blog/edit-entry/conventions-used-in-tumbling-programmer-dot-com/ "tumbling programmer's conventions page"), which will help you understand how I communicate with you through this blog.
+Please review the [conventions page](http://www.tumblingprogrammer.com/conventions-used-on-tumbling-programmer-dot-com/ "tumbling programmer's conventions page"), which will help you understand how I communicate with you through this blog.

 Let's dive in.

-### The project
+### Assumptions
 _____
-Let's call our project `djangoboilerplate`.
-Note: we will be using pythonanywhere.com to host the boilerplate project to make sure that it runs fine, and to test our deployment strategy.

-### Assumptions
-______

 This tutorial assumes that you have at least completed the [django turorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/), and are familiar with the following: